Casual employment is usually in jobs that:

 Your employer should be able to tell you if you're employed under an award or agreement.

-Casual loading is extra money paid to casual workers over and above the normal hourly rate that full-timers or part-timers get paid in the same job.
+Casual loading is extra money paid to casual workers above the normal hourly rate that full-timers or part-timers get paid in the same job.

 Casual loading is often seen as compensation for the uncertainty and lack of benefits you receive as a casual worker.
 Many awards and agreements include a casual loading.